ooples/pine_script_docs/source/essential/Drawings.rst

 .. image:: images/label_in_the_future.png

 This code places a label object in the future.
-X-location logic works identically for both label and line drawings.
+X-location logic works identically for label, line, and box drawings.

-In contrast, y-location logic is different for label and line drawings.
+In contrast, y-location logic is different for label and line or box drawings.
-Pine's *line* drawings always use `yloc.price <https://www.tradingview.com/pine-script-reference/v4/#var_yloc{dot}price>`__, so their y-coordinate is always treated as an absolute price value.
+Pine's *line* and *box* drawings always use `yloc.price <https://www.tradingview.com/pine-script-reference/v4/#var_yloc{dot}price>`__, so their y-coordinate is always treated as an absolute price value.

 Label drawings have additional y-location values: `yloc.abovebar <https://www.tradingview.com/pine-script-reference/v4/#var_yloc{dot}abovebar>`__ and